akshayjai1/movable-box/README.md

-# Moveable box generator Application.
+# Moveable box generator Application

 ## General Info

 User can create multiple boxes, select a box by clicking on it & move the box using keys "A" "S" "D" "W"

 ## Technologies Used

+Project is created with:

 - ReactJs